 The researchers tested 98 pairs of boots, in the categories of safety and casual footwear, available in Canada.
 But only 8 percent of these—three pairs of safety boots and five pairs of casual boots—met the minimum criteria to be considered top picks.

 These eight pairs all received a ranking of one "snowflake” out of a possible three, meaning that their MAAs were between 7 and 10 degrees.
 (Ontario's accessibility guidelines specify that curb ramps have a slope of 7 degrees at most.)
 None of the boots tested received more than one snowflake.

 Women’s shoes were particularly underrepresented on the top picks lists.
-In the casual category, only the Sperry Powder Valley Vibram Arctic Grip Boot ($180; sperry.com) received a snowflake, with a score of 9.
+In the casual category, only the Sperry Powder Valley Vibram Arctic Grip Boot ($180; sperry.com or jet.com) received a snowflake, with a score of 9.
 In the safety category, only the Marks Dakota CTCP Transitional Boot (only available in Canada) made the cut, with a score of 8.

 Two specific technologies stood out among all the boots that were tested: Green Diamond and Vibram’s Arctic Grip.
 Shoes outfitted with these proprietary outsoles have special materials designed to provide better traction on wet ice, the researchers say, which may reduce the risk of slips and falls.

 The researchers were surprised that so few boots passed the minimum requirements, but are excited to share their findings—and encourage consumers to request other shoes they’d like to see put to the test.
 For the first time, they say, shoppers now have slip-resistant ratings for shoes, similar to the ratings available for winter tires.